RyanT5/yl-training/content/post/mission3.md

 ## Evidence

-To show you have completed these tasks we ask you to write a little bit about your experience.
-For this mission, please write an answer to each of the following questions:
+To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM.
+Fill in the Mission 2 page of your logbook.
+If you don't have a logbook then please write an answer to each of the following questions:

-- What did I do to gather ideas from the young people?
-What did I want to achieve?
+- What did you do to gather ideas from the young people?
+What did you want to achieve?
-- How did I turn those ideas into action and feedback the information?
+- How did you turn those ideas into action and feedback the information?
-- What did I learn from this task?
-Why do we involve young people in programme planning?
+- What did you learn from this task?
+Why do you involve young people in programme planning?
-- What would I do differently next time?
+- What would you do differently next time?

 Once you have done this, you can upload the evidence through OSM.